Kairotic/mistakes/mistakes.md

 woven threads.

-A naive approach to representing a weave would be as a two-dimensional grid or raster, for example as a list of lists of boolean values, representing ups and downs:
+A naive approach to representing a weave would be as a two-dimensional grid or raster, for example as a list of lists of Boolean values, representing ups and downs:

 ````